AJwader/Tensorflow-models/README.md

 # Tensorflow-models
-Nueral net models in tensorflow
+Neural network models in tensorflow
 Run code in jupyter and visualize network in tensorboard.